🔗 What is internal linking in SEO? (Direct answer)

 |---|---|---|

-| Experience | Links from experience-rich content (case studies, original test results, hands-on reviews) to related pages signal that your site has genuine first-hand involvement across the topic — not just aggregated information | Add contextual links from case study and original research pages to related how-to and strategy pages.
+| Experience | Links from experience-rich content (case studies, original test results, hands-on reviews) to related pages signal genuine first-hand involvement | Add contextual links from case study and original research pages to related how-to and strategy pages.
 Publish data from your own audits and cite it internally. |

-| Expertise | Links from every article to the author's bio page — with Person schema — create entity connections that reinforce author expertise signals.
-The author page becomes a recognised entity in Google's knowledge graph. | Ensure every article byline links to the author page.
+| Expertise | Links from every article to the author's bio page — with Person schema — create entity connections that reinforce author expertise signals | Ensure every article byline links to the author page.
 Author pages should reference credentials, publications, and areas of specialisation.
 Implement Person schema markup. |

 | Authoritativeness | Comprehensive cluster linking signals authority through breadth and depth of coverage.
 The internal link web is how you demonstrate topical authority — not just assert it. | Build complete pillar-cluster architectures.
 Ensure no major sub-topic exists as an orphan page.
-Every sub-topic you claim authority over needs a linked, substantive page. |
+Every sub-topic you claim authority over needs a linked, substantive page.
+Combined with Organization schema, this entity clarity also supports knowledge panel eligibility for your brand. |

-| Trustworthiness | Links to your About page, Editorial Policy, Contact page, and Privacy Policy from relevant content pages signal site-level transparency and accountability.
-Google's quality raters actively look for these signals. | Add footer links to all trust pages.
+| Trustworthiness | Links to your About page, Editorial Policy, Contact page, and Privacy Policy signal site-level transparency and accountability | Add footer links to all trust pages.
 Reference editorial standards in guide introductions where appropriate.
-Link to the About page from author bio sections.
-Keep all trust-page links pointing to live, canonical URLs. |
+Link to the About page from author bio sections. |

-Read the full guide →16.
-The Internal Link Audit: Step-by-Step Process
+16. The Internal Link Audit: Step-by-Step Process

 Run a complete crawl with Screaming Frog or Sitebulb.
-Export the Internal Links report: source URL, destination URL, anchor text, link type (contextual/navigation/footer), follow/nofollow status, and the HTTP status code of each destination.
+Export the Internal Links report: source URL, destination URL, anchor text, link type (contextual/navigation/footer), follow/nofollow status, and HTTP status code of each destination.

 Use the crawl tool's Crawl Depth report to find everything sitting at depth 4+.
 Add links from shallower pages or pull the most important ones into navigation to bring them within 3 clicks.